 2015 - A fine neon detail by Sh8dyone on the Bringing Back Broadway Facebook page.

-2017 - A marquee shot from Ken McIntyre on the Photos of Los Angeles Facebook page.
-Yes, the scaffolding is still up in front of the Singer Building.
+2017 - A marquee shot from Ken McIntyre shared with the Photos of Los Angeles private Facebook group.
+Yes, the scaffolding was still up in front of the Singer Building.

 2017 - A detail of the south readerboard.
-Thanks to Ken McIntyre for his photo, added as a comment on Photos of Los Angeles.
+Thanks to Ken McIntyre for sharing his photo, added as a comment to a post on the Photos of Los Angeles Facebook group.

 2020 - The marquee glowing brightly again in February after some maintenance work.
 Some of the neon elements and readerboard sections had not been working.
 Photo: Bill Counter